Local List and Non-Designated Heritage Assets

-The National Planning Policy Framework (NPPF) refers to ‘non-designated heritage assets’ as locally significant buildings, monuments, sites, places areas or landscapes identified by Local Planning Authorities.
+The National Planning Policy Framework (NPPF, February 2019) refers to ‘non-designated heritage assets’ as locally significant buildings, monuments, sites, places areas or landscapes identified by Local Planning Authorities.
 They can be included on a Local List, which Darlington doesn’t currently have, but they don’t have to be.
-An alternative is a criteria-based approach, which has been taken by a number of Local Authorities and has been shown to be robust at both application and appeal stage.
+An alternative is a criteria-based approach, which has been taken by a number of Local Authorities and has been shown to be effective at both application and appeal stage.

 The production of a Local List remains as a goal in our Local Plan.
 However with current resources our criteria-based approach is thorough, transparent and pragmatic.
 Ultimately we hope it will lead to a Local List for public engagement.

 Non-designated heritage assets are given less weight through the planning process than designated heritage assets such as Listed Buildings and Conservation Areas.
 However the NPPF says:

 - From a development management (planning applications) perspective, Local Planning Authorities should take them into account in determining planning applications:

 - “A balanced judgement having regard to the scale of any harm or loss and the significance of the asset.” (para 197)

 - Those of high archaeological significance are given as much weight as designated heritage assets. (footnote 63)

 - This can be achieved through advising on pre-application enquiries and determining planning applications

 - Demolition of non-designated heritage assets will require justification that sustainable use or reuse is not possible.
 Proposals for alteration or extension should consider impacts but not be onerous